Colorful cargo containers on a moving freight

 Junction Box

-With its FreightControl automation system, Knorr-Bremse will equip freight cars and locomotives with the electronic hardware and software they need for digital functionality and safety-based train functions.
-The electronics will be used to process sensor data, sharing it across the trainset and with the operator’s cloud service.
+With its 'FreightControl' automation system, Knorr-Bremse will equip freight cars and locomotives with the electronic hard- and software for digital functionalities and safety-based train functions.
+These include, for example - sensors - central control system - communication module - power supply - operating elements for local decoupling The electronics will be used to process sensor data, sharing it across the trainset, execute train functions and provide data to the operator’s cloud service.
 This is how condition-based maintenance – already a familiar, well-established concept in passenger trains – will soon become available for freight cars.

 Back to overview: Digital Solutions